 In the recent past we have had the unfortunate cases of Building collapsing, professionals being hauled into police stations to records statements about their involvement if any in the process.
 Little progress has been achieved if any along this line .As part of the earlier advise given to the practitioners, it is still important to have your engagement documentation right and clear terms of reference in the appointment details drafted by either yourself if not your advocate.
 Further the point of exit or discharge must be clear if one is to avoid blanket blame in the event of failure when your involvement was discontinued all together.

 I wish to commend the majority of Architects and Quantity Surveyors that offer their services to our people.
 It is in the same light that I commend most of our clients that have observed the laid down protocols and honored their obligations by settling the fee notes presented.
 It’s important to reiterate the fact that ours is a service industry and We offer this service for a fee in order to earn a living.
-How ever there are a few of us that have taken to the malpractice of quoting fees that are far much below the stipulated minimums and are in the process introducing unfair competition leading to chaos in the industry.
+However, there are a few of us that have taken to the malpractice of stamping documents for unqualified people.
+All I need to remind them is that there will be no escape from liability when eventually there is any mishap.
 Some of our client organizations have also taken to this and are hiding behind emerging procurement laws and are pushing the professionals into the brink.
 Please note that the laws that govern and regulate these two professions exist and it shall soon catch up with them.
 Finally lets all join hands together and offer the services to our people without fear or favor.
 My office remains open to suggestions on the best approach for these two professions.